For teachers

 Don't quit teaching to chase remote work cold.
 The teachers we see do this well treat it as a second income stream:

-2. Find 2–3 platforms that pay for it (use weightless.jobs or the niche boards).
+- Find 2–3 platforms that pay for it (use online ESL listings as the baseline, then add one or two niche boards).

 Still want teaching jobs?